Memorable Manitobans: Joseph Norbert Provencher (1787-1853)

 In 1835 Bishop Provencher visited London, Paris and Rome to raise funds for his work in the West, and the Pope extended his jurisdiction to the Pacific Coast.
 He became a member of the Council of Assiniboia in June 1837.
 He toured Lower Canada in 1843 to recruit more priests and raise more money.
 In 1847 he was made Bishop of the North-West and Bishop of St. Boniface in 1852.
 During his episcopacy the Grey Nuns and the Oblates were brought to the North-West, throughout which a network of Roman Catholic missions was established.
 In later years he fought for a coadjutor bishop (finally getting Taché in 1851).
 His early correspondence, edited by Grace Nute, was published in English as Documents Relating to Northwest Missions, 1815-1827 (1942).

-Provencher died on 6 June 1853 in St. Boniface.
+He died at St. Boniface on 6 June 1853 and was buried in the St. Boniface Cathedral Cemetery.
 He is commemorated by Provencher Boulevard in Winnipeg and the Provencher Monument in the St. Boniface Cathedral Cemetery.
 Most of his papers are in the Archives of the Archdiocese of Quebec, but some copies are in the Archives of Manitoba.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.